Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

   >>> root = getRootFolder()
   >>> root['sietch'] = sietch

-The container created, the adding view should be available and operational.
+With the container created, the adding view should be available and operational.
 Let's have a quick overview::

   >>> from zope.component import getMultiAdapter